Ben Baird enters his 13th season as an assistant coach in 2021-22 with Bemidji State cross country and track & field teams.

-Prior to coming back to BSU as an assistant coach, he served as an assistant track & field coach at South Dakota State University in 2009, a NCAA Division I institution.
-While at SDSU, Baird was the throwing events coordinator and was responsible for creating, implementing and overseeing all throwing events, which included practice, recruiting, equipment, alumni relations and travel.
+Prior to coming back to BSU as an assistant coach, he served as an assistant track & field coach at South Dakota State University in 2009, an NCAA Division I institution.
+While at SDSU, Baird was the throwing events coordinator and was responsible for creating, implementing, and overseeing all throwing events, which included practice, recruiting, equipment, alumni relations, and travel.

 Prior to his stint at SDSU, Baird was a personal trainer and fitness associate at a private health club.
 There he was not only involved training clientele to meet their fitness goals, he also gave lectures, performed fitness testing and was a health and fitness class instructor.

 Baird also spent two years at BSU serving as the track and field programs’ graduate assistant coach from 2002-04.